ifritdiezel/is-seedfinder/README.md

 - Skips every boss floor to slightly improve performance
 - Fixes an issue with not finding armor from armored statues
 - Guarantees all items are obtainable by only counting 1 quest reward/crystal chest per floor
-- Checks quest rewards
+- Checks quest rewards and reports more info about quests
-- Supports enabling generation-altering challenges before scanning
+- Supports requesting multiple ranges, e.g. might before floor 4 and glaive before floor 9
 - (arguably) Improved output formatting with extra options
 - Some extra output options for ease of automation (the [discord bot](https://github.com/ifritdiezel/is-seedfinder-bot))